-8. The two primary qualities of accounting information to make it useful for decision making are:

-- A. reliability and comparability.

-- B. relevance and reliability.

-- C. materiality and comparability.

-- D. full disclosure and relevance.

-9. Financial accounting data has some inherent limitations.
-Which of the following are limitations?
+7. Relevance, one of the desirable qualities of accounting information, implies: A. the capacity of information should be based on five-year average historical data.
+B. the capacity of information to affect a decision.
+C. the capacity of information should be based on market expectations.
+D. that all companies should use same valuation methods such as LIFO and FIFO.
+8. Financial accounting data has some inherent limitations to investors.
+Which of the following is a limitation?
 I. Not all economic events are easily quantifiable.
 II.
 Many accounting entries rely heavily on estimates.
 III.
-Historical cost can distort statements.
+Historical costs do not accurately reflect the true value of firms.
 IV.
-Inflation can distort accounting data.

-A. I, II and III

-B. I, III and IV

-$\operatorname{C.}$ II, III and IV

-D. I, II, III and IV

-10. Audit risk represents a danger to users of audited financial statements.
-The following are attributes pointing to potential areas of vulnerability except

-A. company in financial distress requiring financing.

-B. management dominated by one or more strong-willed individuals.

-C. deterioration in liquidity or solvency.

-D. company earning high profits consistently over a number of years.

-11. If a company fails to record a material amount of depreciation in a previous year, this is considered:

-A. a change in accounting principle.
+Inflation can distort analysis of accounting data.
+A. I, II and III B. I, III, and IV C. II, III, and IV D. I, II, III, and IV 9.
+If a company fails to record a material amount of depreciation in a previous year, this is considered: A. a change in accounting principle.
 B. an unusual item.
 C. an accounting error.
 D. a change in estimate.

-12. Which of the following are examples of judgments made in the accounting reporting process?
+10. Which of the following is an example of judgments made in the accounting reporting process?

 I. Useful life of machinery

 II.
 Allowance for doubtful accounts

 III.
 Obsolescence of assets

 IV.
 Interest payment on bonds

-- A. I, II, III and IV
+A. I, II, III, and IV

-- B. I, II and III

-- C. II and III
+B. I, II, and III C. II and III

-- D. I and III
+D. I and III

-13. Which of the following would affect the comparability of accounting information for a given company from one accounting period to the next?
+11. Which of the following would affect the comparability of accounting information for a given

+company from one accounting period to the next?

 I. Change in accounting principles

 II.
 Disposition of segment of business

 III.
 Restructuring expenses

 IV.
 Change in auditors

 A. I and II

 B. I and III

-C. I, II and III
+C. I, II, and III

-D. I, III and IV
+D. I, III, and IV

-14. Which of the following would affect the comparison of financial statements across two different firms?
+12. Which of the following would affect the comparison of financial statements across two different

+firms?

 I. Different accounting principles

 II.
 Different sizes of the companies

 III.
 Different reporting periods

 IV.
 Different industries

-A. I, III and IV
+A. I, III, and IV

 B. I and IV

+Byfort Company reports the following in its financial statements:

+2005 2006

+Accounts receivable, net \$ 34,289 \$ 29,678

+Net sales \$360,007 \$450,000

+^{}All sales are on credit.

+13. How much did the company collect in cash from customers during 2006?

+A. \$445,389